 Elderflower has been used for swollen sinuses (sinusitis), colds, influenza (flu), bronchitis and as a diuretic to support the kidneys.
 Elderflower tea before bed can induce a cleansing sweat in the event of cold and flu-like symptoms.

 Elderberry drinks were prepared for throat complaints and as a fruit syrup for colds and flus.
 Elderberries are highly nutritious according to Alaskan herbalist Janice Schofield; they contain vitamins A, B, and C and the minerals calcium, iron and potassium.
 They also contain a fair amount of bioflavonoids, which may strengthen cardiovascular tissue including arteries in the eyes and kidneys.

 The taste and energetics of Elderflowers are slightly herby, sweet and slightly musky; similar to lychee with drying and cooling qualities.
 Elderflowers have an affinity towards the lungs, cardiovascular, urinary tract, kidneys, immune system and skin.
 For lung support combine Elderflowers with Mullein Leaf, Ginger or Thyme.
 For the immune system combine Elderflower with Astragalus, Elderberry or Echinacea Root.

 How to use:

-1 teaspoon of Elderberries to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+1 teaspoon of Elderflower to one cup of boiling water.
+Steep for 15 minutes, strain and drink up to three cups a day.

-Use as a face wash.
-Elderberries are a powerful protection from damaging free radicals that are formed when we’re exposed to environmental factors such as sun and pollution.
-Also rich in vitamin A, used as a daily wash can help fade age spots.
+Use as a face wash: Elderberries or flowers are a powerful protection from damaging free radicals that are formed when we’re exposed to environmental factors such as sun and pollution.
+Also rich in vitamin A, Elderberries can be used as a daily wash to help fade age spots.

 Cautions & contraindications: